Mac23256/dataquestio/guided_project3_mark_mukasa.md

 ```

 The brand column contains 40 unique car brands, with the top brand being Volkswagen.
-I have chosen to aggregate the brand data basing ton the top 20 car brands as seen using the value_counts() method.
+I have chosen to aggregate the brand data basing on the top 20 car brands as seen using the value_counts() method.

 ```python